icedragon668/Restart/README.md

 <!-- From Positions 19th 9 2019
-    Got a late start, may not make 20 commits "today" Will not overage here once finished for the "day" -->
+    Got a late start, may not make 20 commits "today" Will not overage here once finished for the "day" No overage! but only managed one project today.
+    Need to remember to start a little bit earlier.
+-->